-Mumps Incubation Period During Pregnancy
+Mumps and Pregnancy

-mumps virus, the virus begins to multiply within the nose, throat, and lymph glands in the neck.
+When a woman (pregnant or not) becomes infected with the mumps virus, the virus begins to multiply within the nose, throat, and lymph glands in the neck.
 The virus can also enter the blood and spread to other parts of the body.
 In pregnant women, the virus can travel to the placenta and the fetus.

-mumps is contagious anytime from about 3 days prior to the onset of the swelling of the salivary glands to 9 days after the onset of symptoms.
+A pregnant woman with mumps is contagious anytime from about 3 days prior to the onset of the swelling of the salivary glands to 9 days after the onset of symptoms.
 A woman who is pregnant can spread mumps if she becomes infected with the mumps virus, even if symptoms never develop.

 About 20 percent of women infected with the mumps virus do not develop symptoms.
-It is also thought that up to half of people infected with the virus do not develop the classic mumps symptoms, instead developing upper respiratory symptoms similar to the
+It is also thought that up to half of people infected with the virus do not develop the classic mumps symptoms, instead developing upper respiratory symptoms similar to the common cold.

 If mumps symptoms do occur, the most common ones include: